CCCU International Student Guide 2022

 There is no direct contract or binding arrangement between the family member and the University.

 As an international student at CCCU, you're eligible for some scholarships and bursaries.
-Have a read about what you can apply for, and browse the scholarships and bursaries page for more awards.
+Have a read about what you can apply for and browse the scholarships and bursaries page for more information on these awards.

 We’re committed to developing sporting excellence and offer scholarships of up to £1,500 a year in any sport.

 The University is recognised by Sport England’s Talented Athlete Scholarship Scheme (TASS) as a Dual Career Accredited Site.
-We give talented athletes extra academic flexibility, allowing talented athletes to balance their studies alongside a sporting schedule.
+We give talented athletes extra academic flexibility, allowing them to balance their studies alongside a sporting schedule.

 Canterbury Christ Church University works in partnership with The Archdeacon of Canterbury (Canterbury Cathedral) under the Article 26 Project to enable those seeking asylum to progress to higher education.